-- (4) Disciplinary Action by Another Court: Any member of the bar of the Northern District of New York who has been disciplined by a court in any State, Territory, other District, Commonwealth, or Possession shall be disciplined to the same extent by this Court unless an examination of the record resulting in the discipline discloses one or more of a following: - (A) that the procedure was so lacking in notice or opportunity to be heard as to constitute a deprivation of due process; - (B) that there was such an infirmity of proof establishing the misconduct as to give rise to the clear conviction that this Court should not accept as final the conclusion on that subject; - (C) that this Court's imposition of the same discipline would result in grave injustice; or - (D) that this Court has held, or these Rules provide, that the misconduct warrants substantially different discipline.
+- (3) Disbarment/Suspension/Disciplinary Action by Another Court: Any member of the bar of the Northern District of New York who has been disbarred, suspended, and/or disciplined by a court or attorney disciplinary authority in any federal jurisdiction, state, commonwealth, territory, possession, recognized tribe, or any legal subdivision thereof, shall be disbarred, suspended, and/or disciplined on comparable terms and conditions by this Court unless an examination of the record resulting in the disbarment, suspension, or discipline discloses one or more of the following: - (A) that the procedure was so lacking in notice or opportunity to be heard as to constitute a deprivation of due process; - (B) that there was such an infirmity of proof establishing the misconduct as to give rise to the clear conviction that this Court should not accept as final the conclusion on that subject; - (C) that this Court's imposition of the same discipline would result in grave injustice; or - (D) that this Court has held, or these Rules provide, that the misconduct warrants substantially different discipline.

-The attorney shall deliver a copy of any disciplinary order from another Federal, State or Local Court to the Clerk of this Court within fourteen (14) days after the entry of the order.
+The attorney shall deliver a copy of any such order of disbarment, suspension, or discipline to the Clerk of this Court within fourteen (14) days after the entry of the order.
+Failure to provide such notice may result in removal from the roll of the Court.

-On the filing of a copy of an order imposing discipline, the Chief Judge will issue an order disciplining the attorney to the same extent as imposed in the other jurisdiction.
-The disciplinary order shall be mailed to the last known business address of the attorney by certified mail.
-Within twenty (20) days of service on the attorney of the Court's order of discipline, the attorney may file an application to vacate the disciplinary order pursuant to subsection (h) below.
+After receiving notice of such an order, the Chief Judge will issue an order disbarring, suspending and/or disciplining the attorney on comparable terms and conditions as those imposed in the other jurisdiction.
+The Chief Judge's order shall be mailed to the last known business address of the attorney by certified mail.
+Within twenty (20) days of service on the attorney of the Chief Judge's order of discipline, the attorney may file an application to vacate the disciplinary order pursuant to (g) below.